Inbound AI For Urgent Care Calls

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.

 Phones spike while staff are checking patients in, confirming insurance, collecting copays, coordinating labs, rooming patients, and answering in-person questions.
+The highest-value call is often waiting while the team is already doing the work.

 What public data says about this buying behavior